sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-04/chapter-03/README.md

 Now that we have constructed the transaction in the callback function of `web3.call()`, it will broadcast the transaction and thus call the contract.
 We encapsulate the process of building the transaction in the `move()` function and call it in the `zkpWorkerMsgHandler` message handler.

-Note that the generated zkSNARKs proof needs to be converted into an sCrypt struct.
+Note that the generated zkSNARK proof needs to be converted into an sCrypt struct.

 ```js
 const isPlayerFired = ctx.role === 'player';